-Cardiovascular exercise refers to the kind of workout that gets your blood pumping, raises your heart rate, boosts your lung capacity and burns calories.
+Cardiovascular exercise gets your blood pumping, raises your heart rate, boosts your lung capacity and burns calories.
 Swimming achieves all four of these with the added benefit of weightlessness that reduces impact on your joints.
 Cardiovascular exercise is only as good as the effort you put into it.
 Finding the appropriate pace while swimming can ensure maximum cardiovascular benefits.

 Video of the Day